Countries

 Then there’s hilltop Sepulveda and the adventure of cycling through the dramatic Duraton Canyon Nature Reserve, where vultures soar high above the river gorge.

-The pace of this Spanish cycle tour is relaxed and the longest day in the saddle only covers around 25 miles, so there will be plenty of time to explore and enjoy your surroundings.
-The route is almost all on quiet country roads and you’ll be avoiding traffic wherever possible.
+The pace of this Spanish cycle tour is very relaxed.
+You'll be spending two nights at each town along the route so You can properly unpack each time .The longest day in the saddle only covers around 28 miles, so there will be plenty of time to explore and enjoy your surroundings.
+The route is almost all on quiet country roads.

 Start your Spanish cycle tour by leaving Segovia to ride along quiet country roads through a charming rural landscape.
 As you head towards Collado Hermoso you’ll have the chance to explore the beautiful gardens of San Ildefonso Royal Palace and maybe stop for some tasty local food at Torrecaballeros.
+Collado Hermoso is a tiny, idyllic hamlet and you'll spend the next two nights here, staying in a charming little Posada (Inn) on the outskirts of the village.
+The owner is a great chef and we recommend booking a table here as other dining options in the immediate area are somewhat limited.

 Today is a circular route, taking you away from the mountains near Collado Hermoso to the old Moorish town of Turegano.
 Don’t miss the ornate castle and beautiful town square.
-There will be time to look around before getting back on your bikes and returning to the little community of Sotosalbos for a second night.
+There will be time to look around before getting back on your bikes and returning to the little community of Collado Hermoso for a second night.

 Pedraza is such a wonderful place you’ll be glad of a second night to continue enjoying its charms.
 Today’s circular route leads you on a gentle tour of the surrounding countryside.
 Every now and then you come across small, rustic villages, most of which seem to feature beautiful old Romanesque churches at their centres.
 Why not stop and sample authentic local cuisine in one of these charming little places.

 Back in the saddle you’ll leave Pedraza behind to cycle from the foothills to the Castilian plains, a land of seemingly endless stretches of swaying sunflowers and wheat fields.
 You’ll be heading for the hill top town of Sepulveda, where you’ll be treated to sweeping views of the surrounding countryside.
 Before you arrive there’s the opportunity to stop at a natural spring for a picnic and maybe take a dip in the crystal waters.
+In the evening, take a stroll through the streets of this charming old town

 After breakfast it’s time to check out and head for home or your next adventure.